 Chase Ink Unlimited (CIU) is another no annual fee card from Chase.
 It earns 1.5% across the board like its’ personal card equivalent of the Chase Freedom Unlimited.
 This is a great “catch-all” card for business spend that is not covered in other areas.
 Again, like the CIC, if you hold a Chase Sapphire Preferred or Reserve or a Chase Ink Preferred, you earn Ultimate Reward points, rather than cash-back.

 Amex Gold Business earns 4x points in your two biggest areas of spend.
 These areas only include spend within the United States and include: (1) airfare (purchased directly from the airline), (2) advertising (online, TV, radio), (3) technology providers of computer hardware, software & cloud solutions, (4) U.S. gas stations, (5) U.S. restaurants, and (6) shipping.
 This card has a $295 annual fee.

 Amex Platinum Business earns 5x on travel (flights and prepaid hotels) booked through amextravel.com.
-It also earns 1.5x points on all purchases over $5,000.
+It also earns 1.5x points on all purchases over $5,000 as well as 1.5x on purchases in the following categories: US construction material & hardware suppliers, electronic goods retailers and software & cloud system providers, and shipping providers.
 If you book your travel using Membership Rewards® Pay with Points, at a value of 1.0 cents per point, you receive 35% of those points back.
-This card has a $550 annual fee.
+This card has a $695 annual fee.